 Content will continue to play an important role in everything digital, from marketing to design.
 And because you won’t be able to escape them, you’ll have to do your best to stay on top of the trends that are coming.

 How do you do that?
 For one, you continue doing what you did before — make great video content.
 Content in video format was all the rage last year, and this year, and will stay the same next year.
 But you can still do a couple of things with it differently.
-You can put video as background of a whole frame of your website like it’s wallpaper.
+You can put the video as the background of a whole frame of your website like its wallpaper.

 Google will love it, too.
 Right now, Google is allowing search results to mix, showing video content together with links to standard pages.
 It also places the video content on the top, which can boost your visibility in search results greatly.